fguespe/fastway/README.md

 # WooCommerce Framework

-Hi everyone, my name is Fabrizio Guespe and i am the CEO of Altoweb, a web design Agency, specialized in E-commerce.
-I've been developing this Wordpress theme for 5 years, only for internal use, until now.
 I have developed more than 1000 websites using this framework and i think it's essential for running a web design business in an efficient manner.

 # ⚡️Why Fastway?